Lumaeris/vedaos/README.md

 - uupd - even though it was designed for ublue systems, it can still be used on any atomic system.
 - Steam Deck backgrounds repackaged by Bazzite.
 - Bazzite's fork of Gamescope.
-- Bazzite's fork of libextest.
+- Bazzite's fork of libextest (not really any different from upstream).

 ### In-direct